desmond-ong/emotionAlongPsychDistance/README.md

 ### Data

-The data for the 3 experiments presented in the paper will be put ~~are~~ in the /data folder
+The data for the 3 studies presented in the paper will be put ~~are~~ in the /data folder

 ### Analysis code

-Analysis code will be ~~is~~ provided in happierAnalysis.Rmd (a R Markdown document).
+Analysis code is provided in psychDistance_analysis.Rmd (a R Markdown document).
+The file contains all the R code necessary to replicate the analyses reported in the paper.

-The file will contain ~~contains~~ all the R code necessary to replicate the analyses reported in the paper.
-It has not been cleaned and formatted yet.
+The R markdown file can also be neatly formatted into a nice html report: http://rawgit.com/desmond-ong/emotionPsychDistance/master/psychDistance_analysis.html